tungtv202/MyNote/Other/Authentication_Topic.md

 ## 1. Basic Authentication

-- `Authorization: Basic YWJjOjEyMw== `  trong đó `YWJjOjEyMw==` là `base64encode` của `abc:123`  (username = abc,
+- The `Authorization` header for Basic Authentication looks like this: `Authorization: Basic YWJjOjEyMw==`.
+Here, `YWJjOjEyMw==` is the `base64` encoded string of `abc:123` (username = abc, password = 123).
-  password = 123)

 ![BasicAuthen](https://tungexplorer.s3.ap-southeast-1.amazonaws.com/authen_topic/basicAuthFlow.jpg)

 ## 2. Session-based Authentication

-- Session ID sẽ xuất hiện trong các HTTP request tiếp theo trong Cookie (header `Cookie: SESSION_ID=abc`)
+- The Session ID will appear in subsequent HTTP requests within the Cookie header (e.g., `Cookie: SESSION_ID=abc`).

 ![SessionAuthen](https://tungexplorer.s3.ap-southeast-1.amazonaws.com/authen_topic/Session-based_Authentication.jpg)

 ## 3. Token-based Authentication

-- Token thường có tính self-contained (như JWT), tức là có thể tự kiểm tra tính đúng đắn nhờ vào các thuật toán mã hóa và giải mã chỉ dựa vào thông tin trên token và 1 secret key nào đó của server.
-Do đó server không cần thiết phải lưu lại token, hay truy vấn thông tin user để xác nhận token.
-- Token sẽ xuất hiện trong các HTTP request tiếp theo trong Authorization header.

-(`Authorization: Bearer abc`)
+- Tokens, often self-contained (like JWT), can be verified for correctness using encryption and decryption algorithms based on the token's information and a secret key of the server.
+Therefore, the server does not need to store the token or query user information to verify the token.
+- The token will appear in subsequent HTTP requests within the Authorization header (e.g., `Authorization: Bearer abc`).

 ![TokenAuthen](https://tungexplorer.s3.ap-southeast-1.amazonaws.com/authen_topic/TokenBased.jpg)

-## 4. Compare
+## 4. Comparison

 ![Compare](https://tungexplorer.s3.ap-southeast-1.amazonaws.com/authen_topic/compare.JPG)